ebolat/emre.me/_posts/2019-07-26-binary-tree.md

 ## Summary ##

-Binary Tree is a fundamental data structure in computer science and his article is just a scratching the surface.
-I will continue writing more about Trees when I am writing new articles about searching (Depth-First Search - DFS, Breadth-First Search - BFS), Binary Search Trees (BST), balanced trees, AVL trees, tree treversal etc.
+Binary Tree is a fundamental data structure in computer science and this article is just scratching the surface.
+I will continue writing more about trees in new articles about searching (Depth-First Search - DFS, Breadth-First Search - BFS), Binary Search Trees (BST), balanced trees, AVL trees, tree treversal etc.

 ## References ##